Ooralea - Bakers Creek

 Ooralea - Bakers Creek lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch's analysis indicates Ooralea - Bakers Creek's population was around 6,686 as of Aug 2025.
-This reflects an increase of 745 people (12.5%) since the 2021 Census, which reported a population of 5,941 people.
-The change is inferred from the estimated resident population of 6,514 in June 2024 and an additional 165 validated new addresses since the Census date.
-This level of population results in a density ratio of 137 persons per square kilometer.
-Ooralea - Bakers Creek's growth rate exceeded the SA3 area (6.6%) and the SA4 region, marking it as a growth leader.
-Population growth was primarily driven by interstate migration contributing approximately 59.4% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Ooralea - Bakers Creek's population was around 6,678 as of November 2025.
+This reflected an increase of 737 people (12.4%) since the 2021 Census, which reported a population of 5,941 people.
+The change was inferred from the estimated resident population of 6,514 from the ABS as of June 2024 and an additional 162 validated new addresses since the Census date.
+This level of population equated to a density ratio of 137 persons per square kilometer, providing significant space per person and potential room for further development.
+Ooralea - Bakers Creek's 12.4% growth since the 2021 census exceeded the SA3 area (6.6%), along with the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 59.4% of overall population gains during recent periods, although all drivers including overseas migration and natural growth were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-A significant population increase in the top quartile of Australian non-metropolitan areas is forecast, with the area expected to expand by 2,129 persons to 2041, reflecting an increase of 29.3% over the 17 years based on the latest population numbers.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Moving forward with demographic trends, a significant population increase in the top quartile of Australian non-metropolitan areas is forecast, with the area expected to expand by 2,129 persons to 2041 based on the latest population numbers, reflecting an increase of 29.4% in total over the 17 years.

 Frequently Asked Questions - Population